dmd-program/dmd-100/topics/critical_thinking.md

 ## Citation

 1. Richard Paul and Linda Elder, The Miniature Guide to Critical Thinking Concepts and Tools, Foundation for Critical Thinking Press, 2008
-2. A quick primer for ethics in design. http://mlab.uiah.fi/polut/Yhteiskunnalliset/lisatieto_ethics_primer.html
+2. Condensed and adapted from: A quick primer for ethics in design. http://mlab.uiah.fi/polut/Yhteiskunnalliset/lisatieto_ethics_primer.html

 2. Papanek, V. J. (1984).
 Design for the real world: Human ecology and social change (2nd, completely rev. ed.).
 New York: Van Nostrand Reinhold Co.